-BNAR Achieves 2012 RPAC Goal for Eighth Consecutive Year
+BNAR Achieves 2013 RPAC Financial Goal for Ninth Consecutive Year

-For the ninth consecutive year, the BNAR has surpassed its RPAC financial goal.
-2013 RPAC Chairperson Shelia Ferrentino stated that the local association surpassed its $37,635 target in late April, matching last year's achievement as the earliest that the dollar goal has been achieved by the organization in the past ten years.
-This year’s participation goal of 921 still has to be achieved as only 734 members have contributed to the cause.
+For the ninth consecutive year, the BNAR surpassed its RPAC financial goal.
+2013 RPAC Chairperson Shelia Ferrentino stated that the local association surpassed its $37,635 target in late April, and ultimately collected $43,457 by the October 1 deadline.
+The Association fell short of its participation goal of 921 by 196.

 Remember: RPAC is the life-blood of the BNAR’s political affairs effort.
 Every contribution goes toward protecting your livelihood and improving our community.